ChrisHammond/chrishammond_astro/src/content/post/2008/week-1-day-3.md

 publishDate: 2008-07-13T00:22:06
 updateDate: 2008-07-13T00:22:06
 tags: [ 'Fitness' ]
-excerpt: "With poker night last night I pushed off day 3 of week 1 for HundredPushups.com to today.
-Week three called for 15-13-10-10-15+, I managed 17 on my 15+  My chest/back/arms aren't hurting anymore, so hopefully that will stay for a while. "
+excerpt: "Read about a pushups journey through HundredPushups.com.
+Despite postponing due to poker night, progress was made in week three with 17 reps."
 url: /2008/week-1-day-3  # Use the generated URL with year
 ---
 <p>With poker night last night I pushed off day 3 of week 1 for HundredPushups.com to today.
 Week three called for 15-13-10-10-15+, I managed 17 on my 15+</p> <p>My chest/back/arms aren't hurting anymore, so hopefully that will stay for a while.</p>